Nafis-13/verilog-basic-gates/README.md

 ## Result

-The design was written in Verilog and tested using a basic testbench.
+The design was written in Verilog and tested using the ModelSIM Software.

 ## Future Improvement